LineageOS/charter/device-support-requirements.md

 * All software deviations from other LineageOS devices of the same type MUST be approved by Directors (ex. if you want to remove Music app, get approval).
 * All software deviations from other LineageOS devices of the same type MUST be reported on the wiki page for the device, with a user understandable justification.
 * Device maintainers MUST ship Jelly or another LineageOS sourced web browser.

+## Vendor Images
+* All treble enabled builds SHOULD ship with a source-built or prebuilt vendor image.
+* All A/B treble device builds MUST ship with a source-built or prebuilt vendor image.
+* All non-A/B treble device builds not shipping a vendor image MUST assert vendor image versions at flash-time.
+* Devices building a vendor image SHOULD verify basic hardware functionality with an AOSP GSI.

 # Quality of life
 ## Commit Authorship